pydicom/dicom-validator/README.md

 ------------------------

-Upon first start of a tool, part of the latest version of the DICOM standard in docbook format is downloaded, parsed, and the needed information saved in json files.
+Upon first start of a tool, part of the latest version of the DICOM standard in docbook format (specifically, parts 3.3, 3.4 and 3.6) is downloaded, parsed, and the needed information saved in json files.
 These files are then used by the tools.
 Periodically (once a month), the tools check for a newer version of the DICOM standard and download it if found.

 It is also possible to use older versions of the standard via a command line option, provided they are still available for download (at the time of